 A genealogy best-practice is to complete as much research as possible on a single family unit or generation before moving onto the next one.

 Records from one generation will often contain clues to help you find other family members later on (such as the name of a witnesses, parents, or godparents).

 Here is where you form your specific research question - it’s always a good idea to begin by seeking vital records - birth, marriage, and death records - for each individual.
 Remember, even if you have a general question such as “What was the life of my great-grandmother like,” this can be broken down into finite, achievable questions.

 Seeking out records that prove the names, dates, and places associated with the key events in your ancestor's lifetime is a good place to start because this information forms the skeleton of your understanding.

 Genealogy research is based on facts and evidence but is also rich and colorful.
 Don't be afraid to ask research questions about what life was like or what their interests were.
 These can be fun and rewarding questions to answer.

-“An inventory in an ancestor's probate file may tell you that he or she loved to read and had an extensive library.
-A newspaper might mention a quarrel with a neighbor over runaway livestock.
-Religious records can offer a glimpse at our ancestors' personal beliefs and the communities they belonged to,” explains New York G&B Staff Genealogist Meryl Schumacker.
+For example, an inventory in an ancestor's probate file may tell you that he or she loved to read and had an extensive library; a newspaper might mention a quarrel with a neighbor over runaway livestock; or religious records can offer a glimpse at our ancestors' personal beliefs and the communities they belonged to.

 Learning more about your relative’s job, community, hobby, beliefs, or interests will make your research more rewarding and your connection to your family history richer.